Could a Hybrid be the Answer to Your Commuter Blues?

 While a hybrid still runs off of gasoline and a battery, it does provide more flexibility to your commuter schedule.
-I cannot tell you how many times I found myself in traffic after 6:00pm with the flashing “empty” signal looming at me.
-A hybrid vehicle allows for you to fill your tank less and skip the trip to the gas station.
-Many work places are offering EV charging stations making it even easier to charge up during work.
+I cannot tell you how many times I found myself in traffic after 6:00 pm with the flashing “empty” signal looming at me.
+A hybrid vehicle allows you to fill you're tankless and skip the trip to the gas station.
+Many workplaces are offering EV charging stations making it even easier to charge up during work.

 Choosing a Hybrid Vehicle

 Now that you have decided to go with a hybrid vehicle, how do you choose?
 Better yet, how does this affect you financially?
 While hybrid cars can be on the more expensive side to initially purchase, they will save you time and headaches down the road.
 You may find that your auto insurance increases slightly and that is due to a few reasons.